UPPMAX/naiss_file_transfer_course/docs/sessions/rsync/README.md

 ## Why?

-Fairly sure you'll want to upload or download files to Rackham.
+Fairly sure you'll want to upload or download files to your favorite HPC cluster.
 Here we do so.

 We use a free and open-source graphical tool to do this,